ForSight

 It is very important to call the office if you experience any pain, redness, or light sensitivity when you are wearing your scleral lens or when you remove the scleral lens.
 If it is after normal office hours, you will call the office and push 1 to reach the doctor on call directly.

-Clean and store contacts in Clear Care hydrogen peroxide cleaning system used for for cleaning, disinfecting, & storage of your lenses.
+Clean and store contacts in Clear Care for cleaning, disinfecting, & storage:

 Before inserting your contacts: